yongler/Peggle-clone/README.md

 You are encouraged to include diagrams where appropriate in order to enhance your guide.

+Observer pattern is used.
+Whenever the board model instance changes, views that observes it will be automatically rerendered to update.

 ## Tests
 If you decide to write how you are going to do your tests instead of writing actual tests, please write in this section.
 If you decide to write all of your